Hardships

 America’s relationship with the chattel slavery system brought African people to the developing nation and held them in bondage for 250 years.

-The Confederacy’s surrender to the Union on April 9, 1865, ended the country’s bloody four-year war over the Southern states’ secession.
-And the 13th Amendment to the U.S. Constitution, ratified Dec.
+The Confederacy’s surrender to the Union on April 9, 1865, ended the country’s bloody four-year American Civil War.
+And the 13th Amendment to the U.S. Constitution, ratified on Dec.
 6, 1865, abolished slavery nationwide.

 But African Americans received deep and painful wounds as a result of slavery — wounds caused by the system’s layers of intense physical, emotional and psychological trauma.
 The inhumane practice also damaged the community’s relationships, as marriages and family units were constantly torn apart when human beings were sold and exploited.